nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **Width coeff**.
 Coefficient for donor object width (size along X,Y axis, usually).
 Default value is 1.0.
 The input expects one number per each recipient object face.
+- **Frame width**.
+Width of frame for "Frame / Fan" mode.
+Maximum value of 1.0 means that there will be no gap in the center of face, so this will be "Fan" mode.
+Default value is 0.5.
+This input is available only if **Frame mode** parameter is set to value other than **Do not use**.
 - **Z coeff**.
 Coefficient for donor object size along recipient object face normal.
 Exact meaning depends on **Z Scale** parameter (see below).
 The default value is 1.0.
 The input expects one number per each recipient object face.